 - (a) The Progress Check Pilot shall consider the SMA's proficiency, judgment, situational awareness, and overall ability to maneuver the aircraft safely and confidently.
-The SMA must also demonstrate the potential to successfully complete advanced training.
+SMA must also demonstrate the potential to successfully complete advanced training.
 All progress checks must meet MIF for the most recently completed block of training.
 Progress checks shall be full mission profiles emphasizing the SMA's weak areas and a representative cross section of area and pattern maneuvers.
 All critical items do not need to be accomplished.
 Document failed progress checks on the respective pink ATF for the failed event generating the progress check.
-Flight and Ready Room UNSATs proceed in separate, parallel tracks: - $\underline{1}$.
-An SMA's first flight progress check (in the advanced phase) is an IPC (SXX88) event.
-Any subsequent flight progress check is an FPC (SXX89).
-Previous RRUs do not affect this progression. - $\underline{2}$.
-Similarly, the first RRU or second academic test failure generates an IPC.
-A subsequent RRU or academic test failure generates an FPC.
-Previous flight progress checks do not affect this progression. - (b) $\overline{\text{IPC}}$.
+For purposes of determining when IPCs or FPCs are required, no distinction need be drawn between Unsatisfactory ready room events and Unsatisfactory flight events.
+Progress checks generated by an RRU may be considered separate from the subsequent flight or simulator event.
+Both contribute to the same IPC/FPC process. - (b) $\overline{\mbox{IPC}}$.
 The following defines when to conduct an IPC, IPC outcomes, and IPC IPs.

 - 1. Criteria for an IPC are:

 - a.
 Failed check ride.

 - \underline{b} .
 Two consecutive or three cumulative UNSAT events in the same block, not including XX87 events.

 - c.
 Following a single RRU event.

 - d.
 Following two academic test failures.

 - \underline{e} .
 Operations Officer or above may direct an IPC when the SMA's potential to complete MPTS is in doubt.
 (See paragraph 8d, failure to meet specific goals of SMS.)

 - 2. Outcomes are:

-- $\underline{\mathtt{a}}{}.$ Passing returns the SMA to normal syllabus flow.
+- $\underline{\mathtt{a}}.$ Passing returns the SMA to normal syllabus flow.

 - b.
 Failing results in an FPC.

 - 3. IPC IPs.
 The Operations Officer or his representative designated in writing by the squadron CO, usually a Standardization pilot, will administer the IPC.
 Neither an SMA's on-wing nor the IP that generated the UNSAT grade resulting in the IPC shall administer the IPC.
 A qualified IPC check pilot shall monitor an IPC conducted in a simulator.
 The squadron IPC IP is responsible for making a "return to training" or "continue the attrition process" recommendation to the squadron CO.
 An IPC instructor who awards an UNSAT grade on the IPC shall not fly with that SMA again during that particular stage of training.

 - (c) $\overline{\text{FPC}}$.
 The following defines when to conduct an FPC, FPC outcomes, and FPC Check Pilots.

 - 1. Criteria for an FPC are:

 - a.
 Following a failed IPC.

 - \underline{b} .
 If the conditions requiring an IPC exist and the SMA has already accomplished an IPC in phase.